 The following are the criteria for minimum reward payments for information that results in an arrest for the reported violation:

-- For cases that involve antelope, bear, deer, javelina, mountain lion, turkey or endangered or threatened wildlife: $250
+- For cases that involve bighorn sheep, buffalo, elk, bald eagles, antelope, bear, deer, javelina, mountain lion, turkey, or threatened and endangered wildlife: $500

 - For cases that involve other wildlife that are not covered above (fish, small game, nongame, etc.), a minimum of $50, no to exceed $150